Who doesn’t love a quick and delicious meal, and totally versatile because you can vary with the ingredients that you’ve got?

 Vegetables & Fruits – Options

 Like I said, we like to add raisins or pineapple.
-However, vegetables that get too soggy for this recipe (I find) are green beans, broccoli, and cauliflower.
+Note that vegetables that get (t00) soggy for this recipe are green beans (or cut them in large pieces), broccoli, and cauliflower.
+Pumpkin, carrot, potato work particularly well.
+Do you like soft vegetables?
+Cut them small.
+Do you like less-soft: use big chunks.

 Herbs & Spices